-Upon positive written consent, a client can suppress the mailing of separate trade confirmations for their account over which TDAM is exercising investment discretion.
-For the Fund, the limited partners, when executing the subscription documents, are also suppressing the mailing of separate trade confirmations.
-In lieu of separate trade confirmations, information from the confirmation will be reported at least quarterly via the brokerage statement.
-The main transactional fee (shown as "commission" on the brokerage statement) will be listed with the associated transaction, and any additional transactional fees (such as the \$5 service charge described in Item 5) will be found along with other important disclosures on the statement.
-The \$5 service charge and Section 31 fee are not itemized in the transactions section of the statement.
-Transactions executed at brokerage firms other than TD&Co. will appear on the account statement on a net basis without itemizing a commission charge.
-Detail about these charges is available upon written request.
-The "amount" of the transaction on the statement is the net transaction amount including all fees (such as the commission, \$5 service charge, and Section 31 fees) associated with that transaction.
-Clients can obtain, upon request to TD&Co. and at no additional charge, information regarding any trade confirmation in their account, and a paper or electronic copy of any trade confirmation.
-Upon written request, the Firm can make available to the client all confirmations and statements online.
-Certain transactions, such as municipal bonds and principal transactions, will generate a trade confirmation regardless of whether the client has chosen to suppress the mailing of confirmations.
-Positive consent for suppression of trade confirmations is made through the Investment Advisory
+The Fund has suppressed the mailing of separate trade confirmations for their account over which TD&Co. is exercising investment discretion.
+In lieu of separate trade confirmations, information from the confirmation will be reported at least quarterly via the brokerage statement to the GP.
+The main transactional fee (shown as "commission" on the brokerage statement) will be listed with the associated transaction, and any additional transactional fees will be found along with other important disclosures on the statement.
+Transaction cost details are available upon written request.
+The miscellaneous fees and the Section 31 fee are not itemized in the transactions section of the statement.
+The "amount" of the transaction on the statement is the net transaction amount including all fees (such as the commission, Section 31 fees, etc.) associated with that transaction.
+The GP can obtain, upon request to the Firm and at no additional charge, information regarding any trade confirmation in the Fund's account, and a paper or electronic copy of any trade confirmation.
+Upon written request, TD&Co. can make available to the GP all confirmations and statements online.